cultureamp/react-elm-components/readme.md

 ```

 So if you are interested in embedding Elm in something else, do the same trick!
 You can get more complete docs on embedding Elm in HTML [here](http://guide.elm-lang.org/interop/html.html) and JavaScript interop [here](http://guide.elm-lang.org/interop/javascript.html).
 Let the community know if you make something!

+# Advanced Usage

+Once the Elm component is initialized, changing the `flags` and `ports` properties will do nothing.
+So here are some tricks that may help you out:

+  1. If you want to reinitialize your Elm component, add a different `key` to the old and new components.
+This way old one is destroyed and replaced by the new one.
+  2. If you want to mess with ports, you can save the `ports` object into your `state` and access it later.
+  3. This package is super simple.
+Fewer than 20 lines.
+Check out the implementation and do it different if you want!